Roberto de Mattei: Biography

-De Mattei is a member of the Board of Directors of the John Paul II Academy for Human Life and the Family,.
-He is editor-in-chief of the monthly review Radici Cristiane, and the weekly Corrispondenza Romana.
+From 2005 until his retirement in 2015, de Mattei served as professor of modern history and history of Christianity at the European University of Rome, where he also coordinated the degree program in history.
+For four years beginning February 2002, de Mattei served as Advisor for International Affairs to the Italian government.
+De Mattei is a member of the board of directors of the John Paul II Academy for Human Life and the Family.
+He is editor-in-chief of the monthly journal Radici Cristiane, and the weekly publication Corrispondenza Romana.